grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-ws/10-connect- url- params- callback -.md

 ---
-title: "connect( url, params, callback )"
+title: 'connect( url, params, callback )'
-description: "Create a WebSocket connection, and provides a Socket client to interact with the service."
+description: 'Create a WebSocket connection, and provides a Socket client to interact with the service.'
 ---

 Initiate a WebSocket connection to a remote host.